 Dr. Peter Carr

-Peter acquired his PhD from Cranfield University in the UK where his studies focused on Manufacturing Systems Engineering and particularly the implementation of lean operations and supply chain environments in both the manufacturing and service sectors.
-He lives in Toronto, Canada.
+Peter acquired his PhD from Cranfield University in the UK, where his studies focused on manufacturing systems engineering.
+He specialized in implementing lean operations and supply chain environments in manufacturing and service sectors.

 Melissa Carvalho

-Melissa is RBC’s Global Cyber Security Vice President, leading the Cyber Security Planning Office and the bank’s Global Identity and Access Management group, a large team of security professionals providing cyber solutions and services for RBC’s 86,000 employees and 17 million clients.
+Melissa is RBC's Global Cyber Security Strategic Services Vice President, leading the Cyber Security Planning Office and the bank's Global Identity and Access Management group, providing cyber solutions and services for RBC's 86,000 employees and 17 million clients.

-Melissa is internationally recognized for successfully delivering critical, high-impact initiatives for large organizations.
-Throughout her career, she has developed and implemented identity strategies to promote organizational growth and improve operational efficiency, including implementing identity programs at Canada’s five major banks and consulting on over 50 IAM programs across North America.
+International organizations recognize Melissa for successfully delivering critical and high-impact initiatives.
+Throughout her career, she developed and implemented identity strategies that promoted organizational growth and improved operational efficiencies, including implementing identity programs at Canada's five major banks and consulting on over 50 IAM programs across North America.
 Known as an adept and innovative leader with extensive experience in managing all aspects of information technology, she consistently leads and motivates individuals to maximize productivity while managing relationships with diverse stakeholder groups.

-Melissa is part of several groups that look to create a more diverse and inclusive environments within RBC and outside the organization.
-Within the bank, Melissa is the RBC Technology and Operations Co-lead for the LGBTQ+ leadership team and is known for promoting an environment of equality for all where everyone is comfortable to bring their ‘true self’ to work.
-Melissa is also the Canadian Ambassador for Women in Identity, a global non-profit organization focused on breaking bias to create a world where “Digital identity solutions built for everyone are built by everyone”.
-With Women in Identity, Melissa combines her two passions, advancing people and advancing technology.
-She looks to bring people together and create new opportunities for a future without biases.
+Melissa strives to create a more diverse and inclusive environment within RBC and outside the organization.
+She is the RBC Technology and Operations Co-lead for the LGBTQ+ leadership team and the Canadian Ambassador for Women in Identity, a global non-profit organization focused on breaking bias to create a world where "Digital identity solutions built for everyone are built by everyone."
+Melissa's volunteer work allows her to bring people together and create new opportunities for a future without biases.

 John Comacchio

-John is responsible for providing enterprise-wide technology vision, leadership and management, and for the planning, development and implementation of information technology initiatives.
-He has also served on the Board of Directors of the Ability Online Network, a non-profit organization that helps kids with disabilities or chronic illnesses accomplish great things by connecting them to a supportive online community for friendship, support and skill development opportunities.
+John provides enterprise-wide technology vision, leadership, planning, and implementation of information technology initiatives.
+He has served on the Board of Directors of the Ability Online Network.
+This non-profit organization helps kids with disabilities or chronic illnesses accomplish great things by connecting them to a supportive online community for friendship, support and skill development opportunities.

-John holds a Master of Business Administration, granted by the Richard Ivey School of Business, University of Western Ontario.
+John holds a Master of Business Administration degree granted by the Richard Ivey School of Business, University of Western Ontario.

 Paul Lewis

-Paul is the Chief Technology Officer of Pythian, where he drives long term technology strategy and helps customers realize business outcomes throughout their digital transformation journeys.
+Paul is the Chief Technology Officer of Pythian, where he drives long-term technology strategy and helps organizations realize business outcomes throughout their digital transformation journeys.
 In addition, Paul steers technical innovations that continue to expand partner relationships in cloud and data.
 Before Pythian, Paul managed multidisciplinary teams as CIO/CTO and Senior Executive Technologist at Basi100, Filogix, D+H, and Hitachi Vantara.

-Paul is passionate about technology evangelism, executive advocacy, and strategy related to digital transformation and IT operations.
-Interested parties can find his thought leadership in various technology and industry publications, including Forbes Insights and Edge Computing Association.
+Paul is passionate about technology evangelism, executive advocacy, digital transformation and IT operations strategy.
+Interested parties can find his thought leadership in various technology and industry publications, including Forbes Insights, GigaOm, and Edge Computing Association.

-In addition to the IT Media Group, Paul serves as a member of the Masters of Business Analytics (MBAN) and Masters of Management in Artificial Intelligence (MMAI) advisory board at the Schulich School of Business, providing guidance on compelling issues and topics.
+Paul is a member of the Masters of Business Analytics (MBAN) and Masters of Management in Artificial Intelligence (MMAI) advisory board at the Schulich School of Business and an Advisor to the Board of WSIB for service excellence and information technology.

 Ted Maulucci

-Ted has an undergraduate degree from the University of Toronto in Mechanical Engineering and a Masters in Business Administration from the Schulich School of Business with a specialization in Real Property Development.
+Ted has an undergraduate degree in Mechanical Engineering from the University of Toronto and a Master of Business Administration from the Schulich School of Business.

 Frances Newbigin

-Frances is a senior executive in the technology industry having served as Vice President Transformation Solutions at OnX Enterprise Solutions.
-Previously she held the role of Vice President of Enterprise Software for Canada at Hewlett-Packard Canada.
-Prior to joining HP, Frances was Vice President of Sun Microsystems of Canada’s software and technical sales, successfully driving market penetration and revenue growth for Sun’s enterprise software solutions.
+She was a senior executive in the technology industry, serving as Vice President of Transformation Solutions at OnX Enterprise Solutions, Vice President of Enterprise Software for Canada at Hewlett-Packard Canada, Vice President of Sun Microsystems of Canada's software and technical sales, and she held country manager positions at Bachman Information Systems, Logic Works, and NetDynamics.

-Frances has more than 20 years of stellar leadership experience in the software technology industry and holds an Economics/Commerce Honours B.A. from the University of Waterloo.
-Outside of her professional pursuits, Frances’ chief enjoyment is spending time with her family.
+Frances has over 20 years of leadership experience in the technology industry and holds an Economics/Commerce Honours B.A. from the University of Waterloo.

-In 1996, Helen was recognized by the McGraw-Hill group of companies as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology.
-In May 2003, she was featured on the cover of CIO Canada for an article entitled “Fusing Business and Technology.”
-Since 2004, Helen has served on the judging panel of the Canadian Information Productivity Awards (CIPA).
-In 2005, she joined the CIO Executive Council as an advisory board representative.
+Helen was recognized by the McGraw-Hill group of companies as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology.
+CIO Canada featured her on their cover for an article entitled "Fusing Business and Technology."
+Helen has served on the Canadian Information Productivity Awards (CIPA) judging panel and belongs to the CIO Executive Council as an advisory board representative.

 Helen received her education from The University of Pittsburgh, Pennsylvania, and graduated from The Stonier Graduate School of Banking at the University of Delaware.